There are many different reactions to an MS diagnosis. Here are what some people had to say about learning they had Multiple Sclerosis:

 “I thought I was going nuts and worried about becoming a hypochondriac, so when I was finally diagnosed I was relieved to finally know what was wrong with me.”

 “I felt disbelief.
 I was devastated and felt like dying.”

 “I cried for days on end.
 But was thankful there was a reason and it wasn’t all in my mind.”

 These emotions are all part of the adjustment process.
-The important thing is to cope in the way that you know best, and to use the resources available: family, support groups, your local Field Worker, GP and peers.
+The important thing is to cope in the way that you know best, and to use the resources available: family, support groups, your Regional Community Support Staff, GP and peers.
 Your response to diagnosis will obviously be unique to you, but could include the following feelings:

 Relief and empowerment

 “At least I know why things have been going wrong.
 Now that I have a name for my condition, I can start finding treatments.”